 Over the last decade, major United States airlines have developed and expanded alliances with foreign air carriers, generally involving adjacent terminal operations, coordinated flights, code-sharing and other joint marketing activities.
 Continental is the only major United States carrier to operate a hub in the New York City area.
 Consequently, management believes the Company is uniquely situated to attract alliance partners from Europe, the Far East and South America and has aggressively pursued such alliances.
 The Company believes that the Northwest Alliance will enhance its ability to attract foreign alliance partners.
-See "Risk Factors -- Risk Factors Relating to the Company -- Risks Regarding Continental/Northwest Alliance".
+See "Risk Factors -- Risk Factors Relating to the Company -- Risks Regarding Continental/Northwest Alliance" and "Recent Developments -- Repurchase of Continental Stock from Northwest".